-The Library has many textbooks required for UVU classes.
-Textbooks are kept on Course Reserve at the 1st floor circulation desk, and most check out for two hours.
-A high-speed book scanner is located next to the 1st floor circulation desk.
-NOTE: Ebook versions of textbooks may be removed from the collection at any time by the vendor.
+The library has many textbooks required for UVU classes.
+Textbooks are kept on Course Reserve at the first-floor Circulation Desk, and most check out for two hours.
+A high-speed book scanner is located next to the first-floor Circulation Desk.
+NOTE: E-book versions of textbooks may be removed from the collection at any time by the vendor.

-The Fulton Library has access to several different ebook collections.
-All of these ebooks can be viewed online with an internet browser.
+Fulton Library has access to several different ebook collections.
+All of these e-books can be viewed online with an internet browser.

 This collection contains approximately 16,000 books on medicine, nursing, allied health, and related topics.
 Titles may be downloaded from this collection for up to 14 days with a free Ebook Central account.